Every ballet dancer wants to dance en pointe. But not every ballet dancer should.

 What Pointe Is… And Is Not

-- Pointe work is an evolution and extension of dedicated and effective ballet training.
-It is not the culmination of a particular number of years in ballet class, seniority among peers, or even of intense desire.
+- Pointe work is an evolution and extension of effective ballet training.
+It is NOT the end result of a particular number of years in ballet class, being a certain age, or even of an intense desire to dance en pointe.

 - Pointe is not for everyone.

-- Pointe work is often a positive experience for those ready to devote themselves to ballet.
+- Pointe work is a positive experience for those ready to devote themselves to quality ballet training.

 Responding to a “No”